-To see how this disclosure is evolving, we analyzed 103 filings from S&P 500 companies for the 2021 fiscal year.
-In general, the most prevalent topics covered by companies are largely the same as in first year of the new disclosure rule (see our analysis of year one HCM disclosures here).
+To see how this disclosure is evolving, we analyzed 496 filings from S&P 500 companies for the 2021 fiscal year and compared to the prior year.
+The most common topics covered by companies are largely the same as the first year of the disclosure rule (see our analysis of year one disclosures here).
 However, individual companies are disclosing more details on these topics, leading to more robust disclosures.

 How Year Two Disclosure Compares to Year One

-While the categories in HCM 10-K disclosures have not changed meaningfully in this second year, S&P 500 companies are expanding their disclosures to include a broader set of topics and include more in-depth information within each topic.
-We looked at a subset of 73 companies in the S&P 500 to analyze how their year-over-year disclosures have evolved.
-The results in Figure 2 show the 10 categories where we saw a greater than 10 percent increase or decrease in disclosure across the same sample of companies.
+While the categories of these disclosures have not changed meaningfully in this second year, S&P 500 companies are including a broader set of topics and more in-depth information.
+We looked at a subset of 374 companies in the S&P 500 to analyze how their year-over-year disclosures have evolved.
+The results in Figure 2 show the nine categories where we saw a greater than 10 percent increase or decrease in disclosure across the same sample of companies.

 The increase in topics covered by individual companies may be a move to get in front of additional human capital disclosure requirements in anticipation of potential forthcoming rules that may be issued by the SEC.
 Chairman Gary Gensler stated in August 2021 that he asked the SEC staff to propose recommendations for enhanced HCM metric disclosures beyond the number of employees, such as workforce turnover, skills and development training, compensation, benefits, workforce demographics including diversity, and health and safety.